noobasuna/tpeisze/index.md

 ## About Me

-I am a PhD student at Monash University Malaysia, supervised by Professor Raphael Phan, Dr Sailaja Rajanala and Dr Ong Huey Fang.
+I am a Postdoctoral Researcher in National Institute of Informatics, Japan.
+Also, I studied my dotoral studies at Monash University Malaysia, supervised by Professor Raphael Phan, Dr Sailaja Rajanala and Dr Ong Huey Fang.
 I graduated from Xidian University in 2022 with a Bachelor's degree in Communication Engineering.
 I interned at Huawei and Nokia for industry experience during my undergraduate period.
 Malaysian born and raised.
 Grew up in Klang (aka Bak Kut Teh land).
 IC says Banting—no complaints, both got good vibes.

 ## Research Interests